 The Ngorongoro Conservation Area is a UNESCO World Heritage-listed site because it provided protection for wildlife while allowing human habitation, which was unique in Tanzania at one time.
 The most famous part of the conservation area is the Ngorongoro Crater – formed when a giant volcano exploded and then collapsed, around two to three million years ago.
 The crater hosts some of the highest densities of lions in the world and is a good place to see the endangered black rhino.
 Wildebeest, zebra, elands, and Grant’s and Thompson’s gazelles also live in the crater.
 The rim hosts leopards, elephants, and buffalo.
 In total, the crater houses a permanent population of more than 30,000 animals.

 From an ecotourism point of view, some of the local activities include tree planting projects, encouraging Masai women to sell their handicraft products, introducing water harvesters to accumulate rain water, and supporting local food producers.

 Lake Manyara National Park

-Some of the ecotourism aspects here include local workers to maintain the lodges, the promotion of cultural dance, music, and traditional practices, as well as encouraging interaction between visitors and local villages to promote the sale of handicraft items.
+Some of the ecotourism aspects here include local workers maintaining the lodges, the promotion of cultural dance, music, and traditional practices, as well as encouraging interaction between visitors and local villages to promote the sale of handicraft items.